5 Unique Trails in San Francisco for Hiking and Exploring

 1. Mt.
 Davidson Cross

-The hike to Mt.
-Davidson is an easy 1.0-mile loop trail with some incline.
 The cross is there to remember the 1,500,000 victims of the Armenian Genocide.
 There is free street parking, and dogs are welcome on a leash.

 2. Lands End Trail

-Lands End Trail is a moderate 3.4-mile loop.
 The trail at Lands End is a walk through cypress trees with coast views.
 You can see the Golden Gate Bridge at Lands End Point and a small lighthouse at Mile Rock Beach.
-The trail is primarily flat, but there are areas that have several stairs.
+The trail is primarily flat, but there are sections with several stairs.
 Dogs are welcome.

 3. Point Bonita Lighthouse

-Point Bonita Lighthouse is a 1.0-mile out-and-back trail, and it is located at the Marin Headlands.
+Point Bonita Lighthouse is a 1.0-mile out-and-back trail located in the Marin Headlands.
 The lighthouse sits 300 feet above the water, and crossing the bridge can be steep and shaky.
-Important: the tunnel to access this lighthouse closes at 3:30 p.m., so arrive before then to ensure you get through to the lighthouse.
-Dogs aren’t permitted.

 4. The Presidio National Park

-The Presidio was a former U.S. Army post converted into a national park.
-There is a lot to see here and 24 miles of hiking trails.
+There is a lot to see here, and 24 miles of hiking trails.
 The Presidio is divided into four sections: The Main Post, Southern Wilds, Crissy Field, and Golden Gate.
-Here at three locations, I suggest visiting if you plan a trip to Southern Wilds.

 National Cemetery Overlook

 The National Cemetery Overlook is the oldest national cemetery on the West Coast and the resting place of many Medal of Honor awardees.
-It’s a 15-minute walk through the Bay Area Ridge Trail where you get views of the Golden Gate Bridge and the cemetery.
+It’s a 15-minute walk through the Bay Area Ridge Trail, where you get views of the Golden Gate Bridge and the cemetery.

 Andy Goldsworthy’s Wood Line